Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Although this isn’t a field that anyone goes into for the money, clinical SUD counselors come in toward the top end of the pay range.

-With the right experience and education behind you, over time you can expect to work your way up the ladder, too.
-The top ten percent of substance abuse counselors can make more than $89,920 per year.
+That puts clinical-level positions at the 75th percentile or higher, which works out to an annual salary of $76,230.
+With the right experience and education behind you, over time, you can expect to work your way up the ladder, too.
+The top ten percent of substance abuse counselors can make more than $98,210 per year.

-That all depends on a few factors beyond your individual skills and training, however.
+That all depends on a few factors beyond your individual skills and training.
 Different industries have different baselines when it comes to salary.
-For example, the top industries where clinical SUD counselors work pay the following median salaries:
+For example, the top industries where clinical SUD counselors work have varying compensation levels, with hospitals and specialized practices typically offering higher pay than residential facilities.

 Different parts of the country also have different economic factors influencing clinical substance abuse treatment funding and paychecks.
 It can depend on local or regional challenges, political support, and even the type of substances most often abused.
 While it’s tough to generalize at the clinical level, you can check job listings in areas where you might like to practice to see what the differences are.

-A Master’s Degree and Years of Experience Gives Clinical Addiction Counselors the Edge in Treating Complex Substance Abuse Cases
+A Master’s Degree and Years of Experience Give Clinical Addiction Counselors the Edge in Treating Complex Substance Abuse Cases

 What differentiates clinical addiction counselors from other roles in substance use disorder treatment is the advanced expertise in interdisciplinary treatment models.
 How that is defined exactly comes down to the licensing or certification model each state uses for the position.

-That is generally covered by five points of qualification.
+That is generally covered by the five points of qualification.
 The SAMHSA model identifies the ideal set of qualifications for each of these factors.
-Each state, however, may have very different requirements in one or all of these categories:
+Each state may have very different requirements in one or all of these categories:

-- Level of degree - A master’s degree is the most common requirement, although it does not need to be in SUD counseling in particular—an MA in social work, mental health counseling, or psychology is often accepted.
+- Level of degree – A master’s degree is the most common requirement, although it doesn’t need to be in SUD counseling in particular.
+An MA in social work, mental health counseling, or psychology is often accepted.
 A very few states accept anything less.

-- Specific education hours - At least 300 hours of specific SUD training are required as part of or in addition to a master’s degree.
-Many states, however, require far less, as few as 40 in some cases.
+- Specific education hours – At least 300 hours of specific SUD training are required as part of or in addition to a master’s degree.
+Many states require far less, as few as 40 in some cases.

-- Number of practice hours - Most states hit at least the ideal of 3,000 hours of supervised on-the-job experience in SUD counseling, with at least 2,000 of those in direct patient contact.
-Many go much higher—6,000 or more in some cases.
+- Number of practice hours – Most states require at least the ideal of 3,000 hours of supervised on-the-job experience in SUD counseling, with at least 2,000 of those in direct patient contact.
+Many go much higher, 6,000 or more in some cases.

 - Number of supervision hours – Making the most of those hours requires supervision, of which anywhere from 100 to 300 hours may be needed.

-- Standardized tests - Most states rely on one of two different standardized exams for clinical counseling roles.
-The Master Addiction Counselor (MAC) exam from NAADAC or the Advanced Alcohol & Drug Counselor exam from IC&RC are most often used.
-Some states may have their own unique test, generally very similar to the standards; others accept other IC&RC or NAADAC tests, or even the other MAC, Master Addiction Counselor exam from NBCC, the National Board for Certified Counselors.
+- Standardized tests – Most states rely on one of two different standardized exams for clinical counseling roles.
+The Master Addiction Counselor (MAC) exam from NAADAC or the Advanced Alcohol & Drug Counselor (AADC) exam from IC&RC are most often used.
+Some states may have their own unique test, generally very similar to these national standards.
+Note that NBCC (National Board for Certified Counselors) also offers a separate Master Addictions Counselor exam, distinct from NAADAC’s MAC, though it’s less commonly required for state licensure.

 An Advanced Degree Builds Your Expertise in Clinical Counseling and Addictions Therapy